Expert Tips for Taking Photos

 If you were thinking about bringing a long-focus lens but weren’t sure, bring one.
 These will allow you to shoot wild game from a much further distance while also taking better still focus photos.
 The focus range that generally works best for safaris is usually between 200–500mm.
 These can be very pricey, so if you don’t own one, you can rent one and save a bundle.

-Giraffe in South Africa
+South Africa Giraffe

 Set your camera focus correctly